Skip to content

 Paediatric occupational therapy in Phillip, ACT

-Families in Phillip seek occupational therapy support for their children for many reasons.
-Some children need help with everyday activities like getting dressed, eating, or managing personal care.
-Others benefit from support with fine motor skills such as writing or using scissors, or coordination challenges that affect play and learning.
-Some families access OT when their child is adjusting to school, managing sensory sensitivities, or developing independence in daily routines.
+Families in Phillip seek occupational therapy support for their children for many different reasons.
+Some children need help with everyday activities like getting dressed, eating, or managing school tasks.
+Others might benefit from support with fine motor skills, coordination, or sensory processing.
+Some families are navigating a recent diagnosis or assessment and want professional guidance on how to support their child at home and school.

 No availability in Phillip right now?

-We'll email you when paediatric OT clinics in Phillip start accepting new patients.
+We'll email you when paediatric OT clinics in Phillip start accepting new clients.

 Looking beyond Phillip?